MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/clienttype/clienttype-option.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remark

-Some of these client types does not allow AL code that interacts with the user, such as using methods Dialog.Open, Dialog.Update, Window.Open, Window.Update, or System.Error.
+Some of these client types don't allow AL code that interacts with the user, such as using the methods `Dialog.Open`, `Dialog.Update`, `Window.Open`, `Window.Update`, or `System.Error`.

-If the same codeunit needs to run both in the UI but also in the background (in a scheduled task or with a job queue entry) or in a web service call (SOAP/OData/API), then use `if GuiAllowed() then` calls to encapsulate AL code that interact with the user.
+If the same codeunit needs to run both in the UI and also in the background (in a scheduled task or with a job queue entry), or in a web service call (SOAP/OData/API), then use `if GuiAllowed() then` calls to encapsulate AL code that interacts with the user.
 For more information, see [System.GuiAllowed() Method](../system/system-guiallowed-method.md).

-## See Also
+## See also

 [System.GuiAllowed() Method](../system/system-guiallowed-method.md)
 [Get Started with AL](../../devenv-get-started.md)
 [Developing Extensions](../../devenv-dev-overview.md)